Fabric Abrasion Resistance Testing in Floor Textiles and Coated Fabrics

 2 Textile Abrasion Resistance Testing Methods

-On the determination of textile abrasion resistance standards, as shown in Table 3-21, there are many kinds and different methods.
-After years of unremitting research by textile standards and test workers of various countries, the test methods have become consistent, and basically formed the ISO 12947 as the standard method for the determination of abrasion resistance.
+On the determination of abrasion resistance textile standards, as shown in Table 3-21, there are many kinds and different methods.
+After years of unremitting research by textile standards and test workers of various countries, the textile abrasion test methods have become consistent, and basically formed the ISO 12947 as the standard method for the determination of abrasion resistance.
 The United Kingdom and other countries in the European Union have basically adopted the ISO test method completely.
 Although the United States and Japan have more abrasion resistance test methods, but with ISO 12947 series of abrasion resistance test methods consistent with the method of ASTM and JIS have been proclaimed.
 The Chinese standards on abrasion resistance include GB/T 21196 series of abrasion resistance determination and abrasion resistance test methods for woollen fabrics, among which GB/T 21196 basically adopts the test methods of ISO 12947.

-2.1 Comparison of test methods
+2.1 Comparison of different fabric abrasion testing methods

-2.2 Introduction to GB/T 21196.2-2007 testing method
+2.2 Introduction to GB/T 21196.2-2007 abrasion testing method

 2.2.1 Testing principle